 ~ Legacy Videos ~

-Give your parent or grandparent the gift of a lifetime by capturing their life story in a Video Memoir.
+Give your parent or grandparent the gift of a lifetime by capturing their life story – in their own words – in a Video Memoir.

 Family Line Video, LLC